2025–26 Long Beach State Beach women's basketball team

 The 2025–26 Long Beach State Beach women's basketball team represented California State University, Long Beach during the 2025–26 NCAA Division I women's basketball season.
-The Beach, led by third-year head coach Amy Wright, played their home games at the Walter Pyramid in Long Beach, California as members of the Big West Conference.
+The Beach, led by third-year head coach Amy Wright, played their home games at the LBS Financial Credit Union Pyramid in Long Beach, California as members of the Big West Conference.

 Previous season

 The Beach finished the 2024–25 season 16–14, 12–8 in Big West play, to finish in a tie for sixth place.
 They were eliminated by UC Riverside in the first round of the Big West tournament.

+Offseason

+On October 16, 2025, the Big West released their preseason poll.
+Long Beach State was picked to finish sixth in the conference.